 Cascading Effects Through Marine Food Chains

-When key habitats degrade or species shift, the effects propagate through trophic levels.
-The disruption of primary production reduces food for zooplankton, which in turn affects forage fish, then larger predatory fish, marine mammals, and seabirds.
-This bottom-up control can lead to ecosystem-wide changes.
+The degradation of key habitats and the redistribution of species trigger cascading effects throughout marine food webs.
+Reduced primary production lowers food availability for zooplankton, which in turn affects forage fish populations.
+These forage fish are vital prey for larger predatory fish, marine mammals, and seabirds.
+This bottom-up control mechanism can lead to widespread shifts in ecosystem structure and function.

 Zooplankton Communities

-Zooplankton are the link between phytoplankton and higher trophic levels.
-Rising sea temperatures and altered salinity can favor certain zooplankton species over others.
-For example, small warm-water copepods may replace larger cold-water species, reducing the energy transfer efficiency to fish.
-Fish larvae that depend on large, lipid-rich copepods may experience starvation or slower growth.
-The IPCC Sixth Assessment Report highlights shifts in zooplankton phenology as a key indicator of climate impacts on marine food webs.
+Zooplankton serve as the critical link between phytoplankton and higher trophic levels.
+Rising sea temperatures and altered salinity can favor smaller, warm-water zooplankton species over larger, cold-water ones.
+For example, smaller copepods dominate in warmer waters but provide less energy to fish larvae than their larger counterparts.
+This reduced energy transfer efficiency can cause starvation or slower growth in fish larvae, affecting recruitment and population dynamics.
+The IPCC Sixth Assessment Report highlights zooplankton phenological shifts as key indicators of climate change impacts on marine food webs.

 Forage Fish